oxplot/rsyncbtrfs/Readme.md

     $ rsyncbtrfs backup --bind-mount / /backup/sys

+`--bind-mount` differs from rsync's `-x` in that it lets you backup any content hidden under the mount points.

 The `--compress` argument enable the compression attribute on the new snapshot directory.
 Whether the files are compressed or not depend on the compression configuration of the Btrfs volume.